malmarz/website/content/en/courses/350/django-basics/views.md

 1. Create a view function in the apps views.py file
 2. Link the view function to a url path in the root urls.py
 3. Optionally, create a template that hold the design of the view

+{{% callout note %}}
+These are the three main steps you perform whenever you create a page.
+Get used to them by repeating them constantly.
+{{% /callout %}}

 ### View Functions